devlogpile/logpile/client-example/README.md

 #Logpile - client example
 =======

-##Description
+##Documentation
 =======

-This a test application.
-The application is just a swing application whichh allow to call the registration server.
+The documentation is available in at [http://devlogpile.github.io/logpile](http://devlogpile.github.io/logpile).

 ##Version
 =======

+__0.3.0__ :

+* update of the client library.

 __0.2.0__ :

-* creation of java logging and log4j test.
+* creation of the application.